-Whatever your mom’s age, over 60, or over 70 it is still possible to get life insurance on her.
+Whatever your mom’s age, over 60, or over 70 life insurance for parents no medical exam is still possible.
 Insurance companies will look at their present health status and any past health issues she had.
 Of course, the older she is, the more money it will cost to obtain a life insurance policy.

 HOW MUCH COVERAGE SHOULD I GET FOR MY MOTHER?

 The amount of coverage you need will largely depend on the overall purpose of life insurance.
-Deciding on the amount of life insurance to purchase for your mom requires you to consider some important factors:
+You need to consider different factors when deciding on the amount of coverage to purchase for your mom:

 - Funeral expenses